Ron de Moraes

 Ronald "Ron" de Moraes is an American television director and producer.
-He has worked on numerous commercials, shows and concerts, and received an Emmy Award for co-directing the 2002 Winter Olympics opening ceremony and a Daytime Emmy Award for his work on the 2007 Disney Parks Christmas Day Parade.
+He has worked on numerous commercials, shows and concerts, and received an Emmy Award for co-directing the 2002 Winter Olympics opening ceremony and 2 Daytime Emmy Awards for his work on the 2007 Disney Parks Christmas Day Parade and for his work on The 95th Annual Macy's Thankgiving Day Parade.

 Career

 Ron began his career as a boy soprano soloist for the Metropolitan Opera in New York City.
 After a childhood filled with classical music training as a violinist, pianist and conductor (at the age of fourteen, Ron conducted the Baltimore Symphony Orchestra), he made the transition to television.
 He began his television career as staff Director/Producer for KGGM Albuquerque, WCPO Cincinnati, WBZ Boston, WNAC Boston, KNBC Los Angeles and the NBC Network.
-From directing the original Ginsu Knife commercial to the Salt Lake City Winter Olympics Opening Ceremonies, for which he won an Emmy for "Outstanding Directing For A Music/Variety Program", Ron's long career in television as a director has been filled with historical, comical and illustrious credits.
+From directing the original Ginsu Knife commercial to the Salt Lake City Winter Olympics Opening Ceremonies, for which he won an Emmy for "Outstanding Directing for a Variety, Music or Comedy Program", Ron's long career in television as a director has been filled with historical, comical and illustrious credits.